babanomania/the-mesh-terious-warehouse/README.md

 * **Apache Airflow** DAGs consume events, validate payloads, and load structured records into Iceberg tables.
 * Ingestion DAGs are defined per domain and registered automatically with metadata.

-Developer note: All dimensions are now defined as dbt models under `dags/models/dbt/dimensions`.
-The prior Iceberg DDLs in `dags/models/sql/` have been removed to keep a single source of truth for table definitions.
+Developer note: Transformations are implemented as Airflow DAGs that read raw Iceberg tables and materialize curated facts/dims back to Iceberg.
+The previous dbt project and SQL DDLs were removed to avoid duplication.

 ## Mock Data Generators by Domain